alphagov/govuk-content-publishing-guidance/app/publish-update-retire-content/other-content-types/manuals.md

 ## Publish the draft

-1. Check that your manual is ready to publish by selecting ‘Preview on website (opens in new tab)’ under the ‘Preview’ heading on the document summary page.
+1. Check that your manual is ready to publish by selecting 'Preview on website (opens in new tab)' under the 'Preview' heading on the document summary page.
 2. You can share the draft with someone else with access to Manuals Publisher, if you want them to review it.
-3. When you’re ready, select ‘Publish’.
-It’s not possible to schedule the publication of a manual so it will be published immediately.
+3. When you're ready, select 'Publish'.
+It's not possible to schedule the publication of a manual so it will be published immediately.

 ## Tag organisations